martinprejsa/eduhelper-edupage-client/README.md

 Tested on `Arch Linux x86_64 6.0.2-arch1-1` with `KDE Plasma` desktop environment.

-**This is a proof of concept.** I'll probably continue expanding it.

 ### Support
 Currently supported functions:
 - Timeline messages (content, attachments)